Sudhanshu248/Connectify/README.md

    - Users can edit his/her profile and download resume based on his/her profile in Pdf format.

 2. **Search People and Connect with them**:
-   - Users can search people and can connect with them.
+   - Users can search people and connect with them.

 3. **Data Management**:
    - User data and posts are stored in a MongoDB database.